-CO Statement CO1 Learn two tendencies toward error the Western pragmatically and unsympathetic overtaxing of oriental Nature-symbols and vividly imaginative speech.
-CO2 Use figure of the rock in describing God, or poetically conceived of the storm- 1 cloud as Yahweh's chariot, CO3 Identify imaginative child of Nature speak of the unseen Spiritual Power, except inthe richest analogies of Nature?
+CO Statement CO1 Learn two tendencies toward error the Western pragmatically and unsympathetic overtaxing of oriental Nature-symbols and vividly imaginative speech. overtaxing of oriental realure-symbols and vividity imaginative speech.
+CO2 Use figure of the rock in describing God, or poetically conceived of the storm- cloud as Yahweh's chariot, CO3 Identify imaginative child of Nature speak of the unseen Spiritual Power, except inthe richest analogies of Nature?
 CO4 treat the accretions acquired by contact with other nations as of the essence of Semitic religion, e.g. the golden calf following the Egyptianbondage, and the sexual abominations of the Canaanite Baal and Astarte.
 CO5 Critically read and interpret religious texts and representations.